attack-monkey/hypereduce/README.md

 # hypeReduce 2.0

-**hypeReduce is a Simple yet powerful State & Data-flow Management Library for the Browser & Node**
+**hypeReduce is a Simple yet Powerful State & Data-flow Management Library for the Browser & Node**

 ----

 ## The Concept

 In hypeReduce everything is managed by dispatching either **flows** or **actions**, both of which are just pure data objects that look like